-As shown in the above command, the user is required to provide data X, y, as well as the parameters alpha, kappa, and tlist.
-The effects of these parameters on the resulting regularization paths for binomial logistic model parallel that of the linear model.
-Hence, we refer the reader to section 1.2 for
+As is shown in the above command, the user is required to provide data X, y, as well as the parameters alpha, kappa, and tlist.
+The effects of these parameters on the resulting regularization paths for binomial logistic model parallel that for the linear model.
+Hence, we refer the reader to section 1.2 to find a detailed explanation on how the parameters affect the regularization paths.
+Finally, similar to the case in linear regression, if one needs to enforce a particular group sparse structure on the output parameters θ , he/she has to input the index argument so that the algorithm can know the group information assumption on the covariates.